Proton radius puzzle

 The proton radius puzzle is an unanswered problem in physics relating to the size of the proton.
 Historically the proton charge radius was measured by two independent methods, which converged to a value of about 0.877 femtometres (1 fm = 10−15 m).
 This value was challenged by a 2010 experiment using a third method, which produced a radius about 4% smaller than this, at 0.842 femtometres.
 New experimental results reported in the autumn of 2019 agree with the smaller measurement, as does a re-analysis of older data published in 2022.
 While some believe that this difference has been resolved, this opinion is not yet universally held.

+Radius definition

+The radius of the proton is defined by a formula which can be calculated by quantum electrodynamics and be derived from either atomic spectroscopy or by electron–proton scattering.
+The formula involves a form-factor related to the two-dimensional parton diameter of the proton.

 Problem

 Prior to 2010, the proton charge radius was measured using one of two methods: one relying on spectroscopy, and one relying on nuclear scattering.

 Spectroscopy method

-The spectroscopy method uses the energy levels of electrons orbiting the nucleus.
-The exact values of the energy levels are sensitive to the distribution of charge in the nucleus.
-For hydrogen, whose nucleus consists only of one proton, this indirectly measures the proton charge radius.
+The spectroscopy method compares the energy levels of spherically symmetric 2s orbitals to asymmetric 2p orbitals of hydrogen, a difference known as the Lamb shift.
+The exact values of the energy levels are sensitive to the distribution of charge in the nucleus since the 2s levels overlap more with the nucleus.
 Measurements of hydrogen's energy levels are now so precise that the accuracy of the proton radius is the limiting factor when comparing experimental results to theoretical calculations.
 This method produces a proton radius of about 0.8768(69) fm, with approximately 1% relative uncertainty.